wayn-r/lovelace-lcars-card/flattened_codebase.md

   }

   private _getStaticFallbackColor(): string {
-    // Try to extract a static color from complex configurations if (isDynamicColorConfig(this._value) && this._value.default !== undefined) {
+    if (isDynamicColorConfig(this._value) && this._value.default !== undefined) {
       const defaultColor = this._formatStaticColorValue(this._value.default);
       if (defaultColor) return defaultColor;